Email Superpower 3: Trusted beyond all others

 The email format and related standards have been around forever and have barely changed much.
 If you’ve heard of the Lindy Effect, which roughly declares that the longer something has been around, the more likely it will still be around, then you’d put your money on email.
 Fifty years is an eternity when it comes to the internet.
 Nothing else really comes close.

 Email was one of the first uses of the early internet and it has only gotten bigger and badder since.
-Take a look at Email Is Not Dead, a website I love so much that I linked to it on the sidebar.
+Take a look at Email Is Not Dead, a website I love so much that I linked to it in the resources.
 For May 2021, it reports there are 4.037 billion email users with a projected growth of 3% through 2024 to 4.481 billion users.
 Yes, email users are still growing at a respect rate.
 Plenty of other fun facts are on their site (which can help you smell the hype and propaganda put out by commercial messaging apps).

 The email standards are governed by a wide-group of people all over the world, not by a single for-profit corporation.
 Most of those standards are set by the IETF (Internet Engineering Task Force), a standards-based organization operating under the auspices of the Internet Society, an international membership-based non-profit organization.
 Can your alternative messaging app get that kind of street cred?
 Would Facebook ever allow it’s messaging apps, including WhatsApp, to be governed in such a way?
 The answer is no, as it would be with most all other apps.